YetOpen/certbot-zimbra/README.md

   Domain options:
 	 -e | --extra-domain <extra.domain.tld>: additional domains being requested.
 Can be used multiple times.
 Implies -u/--no-public-hostname-detection.
 	 -H | --hostname <my.host.name>: hostname being requested.
 If not passed it's automatically detected using "zmhostname".
-	 -u | --no-public-hostname-detection: do not detect additional hostnames from domains' zimbraServicePublicHostname.
+	 -u | --no-public-hostname-detection: do not detect additional hostnames from domains' zimbraPublicServiceHostname and zimbraVirtualHostname.

   Deploy options:
 	 -s | --services <service_names>: the set of services to be used for a certificate.
 Valid services are 'all' or any of: ldap,mailboxd,mta,proxy.
 Default: 'all'